๐Ÿฉบ Can You Triage a Patient Without a Process for Correctness?

 This is a minimal proof that:

-• escalation does not require process
+• escalation resolution does not require explicit process sequencing

-• workflow does not affect the outcome
+• workflow ordering does not change the resolved structural outcome

 The Important Part